Ampersand-ASL/amp-win/docs/user.md

 ====================

 There are other detailed sources of information about ASL network configuration so I won't repeat everything here.
-It's no different from what is required for Asterisk.
+It's **no different from what is required for Asterisk or the IaxRpt phone**.
 Bottom line:

 * Make sure you are clear on what IAX (UDP) port your node is using.
 This assignment happens on the [ASL Portal](https://www.allstarlink.org/portal/servers.php).
 UDP port 4569 is the common default.